PsiPhiTheta/Bachelor-Thesis/README.md

 Deep Learning Algorithms Applied to Blockchain-Based Financial Times Series (FTS).

 ## 1. Practice Exercises
+All R scripts can be found in the `src` directory.

 ### Exercise 1: AR Yule-Walker, AR Burg
 This exercise investigates linear AR Yule-Walker and AR Burg models applied to FTS prediction.